colibris-framework/colibris/README.md

 If you want your variables to be part of your project's repository, you can add them to `.env.default`, which should be added to git.

+#### Settings Schemas

+Environment variables are validated and transformed before assigned to settings.
+These validations are handled by settings schemas.
+Settings schemas are predefined for all Colibris settings.
+For project-specific settings, you must define your own settings schemas in `schemas.py` and decorate them accordingly:

+    @register_settings_schema
+    class MySettingsSchema(SettingsSchema):
+        MY_INT_SETTING = fields.Integer()
+        MY_STR_SETTING = fields.String()

 #### Available Settings

 ###### `AUTHENTICATION`